RocketChat/Rocket.Chat.RaspberryPi/CONTRIB/monitor_and_control_anything_anywhere_with_hubot/README.md

 export ROCKETCHAT_PASSWORD=<your bot user password>
 export ROCKETCHAT_AUTH=password
 ```

+#####  Run hubot
-n.  now run your hubot, it will log the bot user into your Rocket.Chat and start it listening to commands:   `bin/hubot -a rocketchat`
+1.  now run your hubot, it will log the bot user into your Rocket.Chat and start it listening to commands:   `bin/hubot -a rocketchat`
-n.  login to Rocket.Chat (not as bot), and issue the command `bot help` in GENERAL,  the bot should reply with a list of commands that it knows;  congrats, you now have HubotOnPi running!
+1.  login to Rocket.Chat (not as bot), and issue the command `bot help` in GENERAL,  the bot should reply with a list of commands that it knows;  congrats, you now have HubotOnPi running!

+#####  Next steps
+It is an open world of possibilities, limited only by your imagination.

+For me personally, it is an intermediate step in integrating my on-board Raspberry Pi camera with Rocket.Chat.
+I'll be writing up a bot that takes a command similar to `bot snappix`  and shell out to take and post a picture to the channel.
+So remote monitoring of a room at home, from my cellphone, on-demand will become a breeze.